AWilliams17/SentryConfig/README.md

 is though.

 ## License
-On that note, this is licensed under the GNU General Public License, so feel free to do whatever you want the code.
+On that note, this is licensed under the GNU General Public License, so feel free to do whatever you want with the code.